35 Island View Rd, Weymouth, MA 02189, USA

 Owned By: Town of Weymouth

 This diminutive property on Woodbine Road features a short trail along the edge of Whitman’s Pond, as well as a small section of shoreline suitable for fishing, and for launching canoes and kayaks.
 Woodbine Island is also part of the property.
 While you’re in the area, you might also check out Cavern Rock Park, around the corner.

 Approaching from Route 53, take Island View Road and within a few hundred feet you will arrive.
 The first part of this property is located at the intersection of Island View and Woodbine.
 It’s small, though.
 Blink and you might miss it!

 This three-part property features a small section of shoreline, suitable for launching canoes and kayaks, and for fishing.
-Three benches offer a lovely view of the pond.
+Three benches offer a lovely view of Whitman’s Pond.
 Just up the street, at the very end of Woodbine Road, you’ll find a property sign and the start of a 0.16-mile trail that leads up over a small hill and then down along the shore of the pond.
 It too is suitable for fishing.
 Both sections offer views of Woodbine Island, which is also part of the property.
 (Bring your canoe or kayak if you’d like to check it out.)